But then ... weeds can return all too quickly, spoiling your work.

 Quick tip: To minimise any negative effects from leaching it's a good idea to only apply the salted sand mix to a minimum of 5 cm from the edge of the paving.
 Fill in the last 5 cm with un-salted sand.
 Any salt that leaches from the salt/sand mix will be absorbed by the un-salted sand before it reaches your customer's plant life.

-This means the salt stays in the ground for a long time – months and even years – which is obviously not great for growing flowers, veg and lawns.
+This means the salt stays in the ground and can take years for it to be washed away – which is obviously not a good situation for growing flowers, veg and lawns.

 However, we can use this residual effect of salt to our advantage in discouraging weeds from growing in the cracks in Cobblelock and other paving.